How to Avoid Overpacking Your Diaper Bag - Baby Chick

 wet bag and Esembly cloth diapers

 If you’re using cloth diapers, the same rules apply for how often you change the baby and how many diapers you need.
-But you’ll also need a wet bag for soiled diapers to pop them in the washing machine when you get back.
+But you’ll also need a wet bag for soiled diapers so you can pop them in the washing machine when you get back.
 A wet bag is a good idea in general for those blowouts.
 You don’t want poopy clothes hanging out in your diaper bag.

 Crinkle book and musical toy for babies